Economic recovery—support for Queensland producers announced

-The agribusiness and food sector will play a vital role in Queensland’s economic recovery from COVID-19 with $17.5 million funding for three key programs that will secure jobs to sustain and support Queensland’s economic recovery.
+The agribusiness and food sector will play a vital role in Queensland’s economic recovery from COVID-19.